Home » Repayment » Lower Payments » 13 Ways to Get a Lower Interest Rate on Your Student Loans

 Utilizing this approach doesn’t require an excellent credit score or enrollment in any program.
 If you just pay extra towards your highest interest rate student loan, your average student loan interest rate will drop over time.
 Finding that bit of extra money to attack high-interest debt can save a lot of money in the long run.

-Enroll in the Revised Pay As You Earn Repayment Plan
+Enroll in the SAVE Plan

 Suppose your federal student loans generate $300 in interest each month, but your required monthly payment is only $100.
 As a result, your federal student loan balance is growing by $200 every month.
 Because the federal government doesn’t capitalize the interest each month, many borrowers think that their balance is just staying the same.
 Once an event that triggers interest capitalization occurs, the balance can jump by hundreds or even thousands of dollars.